 A remote seller is an out-of-state seller that has no physical presence in Alabama.

-All remote sellers selling over $250,000 in total sales delivered into Alabama the previous calendar year are required to collect and remit taxes on sales into Alabama beginning on October 1, 2018.
+All remote sellers directly selling over the $250,000 threshold of total retail sales delivered into Alabama the previous calendar year are required to collect and remit taxes on sales into Alabama beginning on October 1, 2019.
 New standards for administering simplified sellers use tax laws for remote sellers will be developed by rule, with a small seller exception for remote sellers who do not have annual sales of products and services into the state of more than $250,000.
 Any small seller exception adopted will not apply to sellers with a physical presence in Alabama.
 However, remote sellers with sales below the threshold may still apply to participate in the simplified sellers use tax program.

-Remote sellers can apply for participation in the SSUT program, to begin collecting and remitting Alabama’s simplified sellers use tax, by completing the SSUT application which can be accessed through the following link: https://revenue.alabama.gov/wp-content/uploads/2017/07/SSUT-Application.pdf.
+Remote sellers can apply for participation in the SSUT program, to begin collecting and remitting Alabama’s simplified sellers use tax, by clicking on the “Obtain a new tax account” link on the My Alabama Taxes website: https://myalabamataxes.alabama.gov.

 Remote sellers that were registered in Alabama prior to the U.S. Supreme Court’s decision in South Dakota v.
 Wayfair, Inc., are not impacted by this decision and may continue to collect and remit sales and use tax or apply for participation in the SSUT program.

-Remote sellers who are required to collect and remit tax should do so on all sales of taxable products and services into Alabama unless an exemption applies (e.g., resale certificate, exemption certificate, direct pay permit).
+Remote sellers who are required or elect to collect and remit tax should do so on all sales of taxable products and services into Alabama unless an exemption applies (e.g., resale certificate, exemption certificate, direct pay permit) or the sales occur through a SSUT participating marketplace that is collecting Alabama taxes on behalf of the marketplace seller.
+The exempt sales and eligible marketplace sales should be included in the Gross Sales Amount and Deductions amount reported on the return.

-Remote sellers should collect and remit tax on all taxable sales into Alabama, including sales made online, through a marketplace, catalog sales, etc. starting October 1, 2018.
+Remote sellers should collect and remit tax on all taxable sales into Alabama, including sales made online, through a marketplace, catalog sales, etc. starting October 1, 2019, with the exclusion of sales taking place through a participating marketplace where the marketplace collects and remits on behalf of its 3rd party sellers.
+A remote seller who exclusively sells through a participating marketplace is not required to register for a sales/use tax account with the State of Alabama.

 SSUT participants are required to file monthly returns and remit monthly payments through the MAT (myalabamataxes.alabama.gov) online system.
 Participants may also apply to make payment by ACH Credit payment method.